Anthonymcqueen21/Anthonymcqueen21/README.md

 ## Career Progression

-**Current Goal:** Complete SAL1, secure remote SOC Tier 1 role by January 2027.
+**Current Goal:** Complete SAL1, secure remote SOC Tier 1 role by January 2027 the real question is who has the guts to hire me ?

-**Long-term Vision:** Bullet-proof resume with 7 certifications ensuring never more than 2-3 months between jobs become a principal security architect.
+**Long-term Vision:** Bullet-proof resume with 7 certifications ensuring never more than 2-3 months between jobs become a principal security architect

 ## Background
 Former independent security researcher transitioning to defensive operations.